JinXins/Adversarial-AutoMixup/README.md

 ## 🛠 Installation
 In fact, you can add our python file in **OpenMixup**.
-There, you can see how to use it and the environment required, however, you need to add the name of our function in the `__init__.py` file
+There, you can see how to use it and the environment required.
+What you need to do is add or replace our files by folder inside OpenMixup, and then add the function names of the files in the `__init__.py` file.
 You also can download or find other Mixup methods in **OpenMixup("https://github.com/Westlake-AI/openmixup")**
 Thanks contributors: **Siyuan Li[(@Lupin1998)](https://github.com/Lupin1998), Zichen Liu[(@pon7)](https://github.com/pone7)) and Zedong Wang[(@Jacky1128)](https://github.com/Jacky1128)**.